yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 implementations and incorrect usage by applications.

 The goal of this document is to facilitate secure implementation and deployment of JWTs.
-Many of the recommendations in this document will actually be about implementation and use of the cryptographic mechanisms underlying JWTs that are defined by JSON Web Signature (JWS) {{RFC7515}},
+Many of the recommendations in this document are about implementation and use of the cryptographic mechanisms underlying JWTs that are defined by JSON Web Signature (JWS) {{RFC7515}},
 JSON Web Encryption (JWE) {{RFC7516}}, and
 JSON Web Algorithms (JWA) {{RFC7518}}.
-Others will be about use of the JWT claims themselves.
+Others are about use of the JWT claims themselves.

 These are intended to be minimum recommendations for the use of JWTs in the vast majority of implementation and deployment scenarios.
 Other specifications that reference this document can have stricter requirements related to one or more aspects of the format, based on their particular circumstances; when that is the case, implementers are advised to adhere